Jun 17, 2020

 - You can eliminate poor driving habits before they happen.

-We all know that insurance for young drivers and new drivers is the most expensive.
+We all know that insurance for new drivers and young drivers is expensive.
 When you complete a government approved drivers ed program, you can save anywhere from 10-25%.
 For this reason alone, it is worth investing the time and money in a driver training program.
 This could easily add up to hundreds of dollars in cost savings annually – this adds up over time.

-Once you have completed driver training, all you need to do provide your insurer with your Ontario Driving History report and your driver training certificate as proof that you successfully completed a driver training.
+Once you have completed driver training, all you need to do is provide your insurer with your Ontario Driving History report and your driver training certificate as proof that you successfully completed a driver training.

 Drivers Training Tips For Parents Of Young Drivers